amantuladhar/amantuladhar.github.io/_posts/2017-10-16-java-9-open-and-opens-keyword-with-example.md

 Private : callMePrivate
 ```

 We can take this even further.
-Because we are using reflection to get the public method as well we can remote `exports com.exported` statement from `com.exported/module-info.java`.
+Because we are using reflection to access the `public` method as well we can remote `exports com.exported` statement from `com.exported/module-info.java`.

-We used `opens` keyword and there more to it but before going further on `opens` I want to talk about `open` keyword.
+We used `opens` keyword and there more to it, but before going further on `opens` I want to talk about `open` keyword.
 So we use `open` keyword when we want to make all of the packages on the module to be accessed by reflection API.
-Becuase this is for all of the packages we use `open` on module keyword level.
+Because this is for all of the packages we use `open` on `module` decleration level.

 ```java
 open module com.exported {
 }
 ```
 If you compile and run the command now it will run fine.
 But for the moment let's step back and foucus more on `opens` keyword.
 You know now that `opens` is used if we want selected package to be accessed by reflection API.
-But what if you want to give access to only certain packages.
+But what if you want to give `open` access to only certain packages.
 Like `exports .. to`, we have `opens .. to` which enables use to give a fine grain access control mechanism even for reflection API.

 Let's see this in action shall we.